JHU-MedImage-Reg/MedImgReg_Survey/README.md

 - [Trends in image registration-related research based on PubMed paper counts](#trends-in-image-registration-related-research-based-on-pubmed-paper-counts)

 ## Citation
-These Python implementations have been prepared for inclusion in the following article:
+These Python implementations and the list of papers have been prepared for inclusion in the following article:

     @article{chen2023survey,
     title={A survey on deep learning in medical image registration: New technologies, uncertainty, evaluation metrics, and beyond},